sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/ProjectsApi.md

 ## importMsRunDataAsJob

-> Job importMsRunDataAsJob(projectId, alignRuns, allowMs1Only, optFields, imputFiles)
+> Job importMsRunDataAsJob(projectId, alignRuns, allowMs1Only, optFields, inputFiles)

 Import and Align full MS-Runs from various formats into the specified project as background job.